rjsheth/Generative---Grid/README.md

 # Generative---Grid

-You can view and play around with the Grid gen art here: https://jsfiddle.net/rjsheth/xxoyhup0/6/show/
+You can view and interact with Grid here: https://jsfiddle.net/rjsheth/xxoyhup0/6/show/